Invoice Scripts

 user_id = util.dicts.get(d=reservation, path='reserved_for.user_id')

-# Define our internal user IDs (for example purposes)
+# Define internal user IDs

 internal_user_ids = [